Lenovo Laptop

 Remove the yellow IO board FPC.

-The laptop uses a 14.8v, 42wh Li-polymer battery, Lenovo P/N: L11M4P13.
+The laptop comes with a 14.8V, 42Wh Li-polymer battery, Lenovo P/N: L11M4P13.

-The Lenovo IdeaPad Yoga 11S features a 256GB SSD, Lenovo P/N: 45N8430, 45N8431.
+The Lenovo IdeaPad Yoga 11S comes with a 256GB SSD.
+The Lenovo part numbers are 45N8430 and 45N8431.

 Remove all screws securing the heat sink.

-Remove three screws securing the cooling fan and disconnect the fan cable from the motherboard.
+Remove the three screws securing the cooling fan and disconnect the fan cable from the motherboard.
 You can remove the heat sink and cooling fan.

 Hello.